-In the most severe cases, avocado poisoning leads to myocardial necrosis, which essentially causes the heart muscles to die.
+In the most severe cases, avocado poisoning leads to myocardial necrosis.

-It causes fluid to build up around the lungs and heart, preventing these vital organs from functioning properly.
+It causes fluid to build up around the lungs and heart, preventing these organs from functioning.
 Parrots having a heart attack exhibit the following symptoms:

 - Long periods of inactivity and weakness.